Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Experimental evaluation

 \subsection{X-ray Computed Tomography}

-X-ray computed tomography (CT) is typically well approximated as a linear problem and is one of the most common and well-known methods for medical imaging applications \cite{davison83, kalender06}.
-As with deconvolution, the forward model takes the form of a matrix vector product, i.e.~ $\mathcal{M}(\bfpp) = \Rmb \bfpp$ where $\Rmb$ denotes a (discrete) Radon transform, and the vector $\mathcal{M}(\bfpp)$ denotes the vectorized form of the sinogram data.
-In this paper, we explore the performance of \palentir{} on both two and three dimensional forms of the CT problem focusing specifically on cases where there are a limited number of views.
+X-ray computed tomography (CT) is typically well-approximated as a linear problem and is one of the most common and well-known methods for medical imaging applications.
+The forward model again takes the form of a matrix vector product, i.e., $\mathcal{M}(\bfpp) = \Rmb \bfpp$ where $\Rmb$ denotes a (discrete) Radon transform, and the vector $\mathcal{M}(\bfpp)$ denotes the vectorized form of the sinogram data.
+In this paper, we explore the performance of \palentir{} on both two and three dimensional CT problems, focusing specifically on limited-angle angle and/or sparse view reconstructions.